How to lace hiking boots: tips and tricks to relieve foot pain and troubleshoot problems while hiking in the great outdoors

-It is essential that we look after our feet when we are out and about on the trail, and one thing that can really impact their general wellbeing is knowing how to lace hiking boots.
+There's more to knowing how to lace hiking boots than you might think.
+It is essential that we look after our feet when we are out and about on the trail, and one thing that can really impact their general wellbeing is knowing how to lace hiking boots in a variety of ways.
+These tips and tricks work for both mens and women's hiking boots.

 Please note, if you have chosen sensibly, your boots should already fit you well, and practicing these systems is not advised as a long-term answer to foot pain or other problems.
-If you experience prolonged pain you may need to look at getting new boots that fit properly.
+Knowing how to stop chafing and how to avoid blisters is also useful if you experience these problems.
+If you suffer prolonged pain you may need to look at getting new boots that fit properly.

 If your feet have expanded due to natural swelling, injury, or overuse, you might find you have pressure pushing through your toes or in the toe box of your boot.
 Loosening this area can therefore alleviate some of that pressure.
 To do this you can use toe-relief lacing by completely unlacing your boot, then re-lacing but skipping the first set of eyelets.